LechJaszowski/galilean_satellites/README.md

 Astronomical Formulae for Calculators (4th edition), Jean Meeus, Willmann-Bell Inc., 1988

-The `delta_t()` function returns the value of delta-T in units of seconds.
-It's useful for converting the Coordinated Universal Time (UTC) to the Ephemeris Time (ET).
-The conversion is handled as: ET = UTC + ΔT
+The `delta_t()` function returns the value of delta-T in seconds unit.
+It’s useful for converting the Coordinated Universal Time (UTC) to the Ephemeris Time (ET).
+The conversion is handled as: ET = UTC + deltaT

 ## Installation

-You can install the development version of galisats from $$GitHub$$ (<https://github.com/>) with:
+You can install the development version of galisats from \[GitHub\] (<https://github.com/>) with:

 ``` r